mtg-stat-lab/mtga-mana/README.md

 * Are lands like the Raceway that produce only generic mana properly accounted for with a `>*` string?

 * Run the simulation swapping all basic lands and show those results?

+* Check that the deck size is correct

+* Consolidate some of the configuration into horizontal cards

 * Add a FAQ section